ankane/eps/README.md

 Eps::Model.new(x, y)
 ```

-Or pass arrays of arrays
+Data can be an array of arrays

 ```ruby
 x = [[1, 2], [2, 0], [3, 1]]